Generate AI Policy

 2. Permitted Uses

-• Authors retain full responsibility and accountability for the final content of their work.
+• Authors retain full responsibility and accountability for the accuracy, originality, and integrity of the final manuscript.

 3. Prohibited Uses